Symplectic GARK methods for partitioned Hamiltonian systems: Symplectic GARK schemes -- the general case

 \subsection{Order conditions}

-{ As shown in~\cite{Sandu_2015_GARK}, the order conditions for a GARK method \eqref{eqn:GARK} are obtained from the order conditions of ordinary Runge--Kutta methods.
-The usual labeling of the Runge-Kutta coefficients (subscripts $i,j,k,\ldots$) is accompanied by a corresponding labeling of the different partitions for the N-tree (superscripts $\sigma,\nu,\mu,\ldots$).
+As shown in~\cite{Sandu_2015_GARK}, the order conditions for a GARK method \eqref{eqn:GARK} are obtained from the order conditions of ordinary Runge--Kutta methods.
+The usual labeling of the Runge-Kutta coefficients (subscripts $i,j,k,\ldots$) is accompanied by a corresponding labeling of the different partitions (superscripts $m,s,t,\ldots$).
+The conditions for orders one to four are as follows: